LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Copy&Move/CopyAssignment.md

 appropriate size.
 Next, you clean up buffer.
 You copy buffer, length, and max_size and then copy the contents from other.buffer into your own buffer.

+Copy initialization
+By Alex on June 5th, 2016 | last modified by Alex on December 21st, 2020

+Consider the following line of code:

+1

+int x = 5;

+This statement uses copy initialization to initialize newly created integer variable x to the value of 5.

+However, classes are a little more complicated, since they use constructors for initialization.
+This lesson will examine topics related to copy initialization for classes.

+Copy initialization for classes

+Given our Fraction class:

+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+11
+12
+13
+14
+15
+16
+17
+18
+19
+20
+21
+22
+23
+24
+25

+#include <cassert>
+#include <iostream>

+class Fraction
+{
+private:
+    int m_numerator;
+    int m_denominator;

+public:
+    // Default constructor
+    Fraction(int numerator=0, int denominator=1) :
+        m_numerator(numerator), m_denominator(denominator)
+    {
+        assert(denominator != 0);
+    }

+    friend std::ostream& operator<<(std::ostream& out, const Fraction &f1);
+};

+std::ostream& operator<<(std::ostream& out, const Fraction &f1)
+{
+	out << f1.m_numerator << "/" << f1.m_denominator;
+	return out;
+}

+Consider the following:

+1
+2
+3
+4
+5
+6

+int main()
+{
+    Fraction six = Fraction(6);
+    std::cout << six;
+    return 0;
+}

+If you were to compile and run this, you’d see that it produces the expected output:

+6/1

+This form of copy initialization is evaluated the same way as the following:

+1

+	Fraction six(Fraction(6));

+And as you learned in the previous lesson, this can potentially make calls to both Fraction(int, int) and the Fraction copy constructor (which may be elided for performance reasons).
+However, because eliding isn’t guaranteed (prior to C++17, where elision in this particular case is now mandatory), it’s better to avoid copy initialization for classes, and use uniform initialization instead.

+Rule: Avoid using copy initialization, and use uniform initialization instead.

+Other places copy initialization is used

+There are a few other places copy initialization is used, but two of them are worth mentioning explicitly.
+When you pass or return a class by value, that process uses copy initialization.

+Consider:

+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+11
+12
+13
+14
+15
+16
+17
+18
+19
+20
+21
+22
+23
+24
+25
+26
+27
+28
+29
+30
+31
+32
+33
+34
+35
+36
+37
+38
+39
+40
+41
+42
+43
+44
+45
+46
+47
+48
+49

+#include <cassert>
+#include <iostream>

+class Fraction
+{
+private:
+	int m_numerator;
+	int m_denominator;

+public:
+    // Default constructor
+    Fraction(int numerator=0, int denominator=1) :
+        m_numerator(numerator), m_denominator(denominator)
+    {
+        assert(denominator != 0);
+    }

+        // Copy constructor
+	Fraction(const Fraction &copy) :
+		m_numerator(copy.m_numerator), m_denominator(copy.m_denominator)
+	{
+		// no need to check for a denominator of 0 here since copy must already be a valid Fraction std::cout << "Copy constructor called\n"; // just to prove it works }

+	friend std::ostream& operator<<(std::ostream& out, const Fraction &f1);
+        int getNumerator() { return m_numerator; }
+        void setNumerator(int numerator) { m_numerator = numerator; }
+};

+std::ostream& operator<<(std::ostream& out, const Fraction &f1)
+{
+	out << f1.m_numerator << "/" << f1.m_denominator;
+	return out;
+}

+Fraction makeNegative(Fraction f) // ideally we should do this by const reference {
+    f.setNumerator(-f.getNumerator());
+    return f;
+}

+int main()
+{
+    Fraction fiveThirds(5, 3);
+    std::cout << makeNegative(fiveThirds);

+    return 0;
+}

+In the above program, function makeNegative takes a Fraction by value and also returns a Fraction by value.
+When we run this program, we get:

+Copy constructor called
+Copy constructor called
+-5/3

+The first copy constructor call happens when fiveThirds passed as an argument into makeNegative() parameter f.
+The second call happens when the return value from makeNegative() is passed back to main().

+In the above case, both the argument passed by value and the return value can not be elided.
+However, in other cases, if the argument or return value meet specific criteria, the compiler may opt to elide the copy constructor.
+For example:

+class Something
+{
+};

+Something foo()
+{
+  Something s;
+  return s;
+}

+int main()
+{
+  Something s = foo();
+}

+In this case, the compiler will probably elide the copy constructor, even though variable s is returned by value.